Now Hiring. Help Guide Our Cadets to Success!

 Can cadets return to High School after graduating from the Challenge program?

 In many cases, the answer is yes.
 Your local school board can award high school diplomas.
-School boards can review the curriculum and may award credits to students for many accomplishments: Math, English, Science, Social Studies, character development, health, civics, employability-skills, career awareness, physical training, service to community projects, leadership classes, followership classes, financial literacy, and mentoring.
+School boards can review the curriculum and may award credits to students for many accomplishments: Math, English, Science, Social Studies, character development, health, civics, employability skills, career awareness, physical training, service to community projects, leadership classes, followership classes, financial literacy, and mentoring.

 Is military service required upon completion of the Challenge program?